National Institute of Migration: 2015 Temporary Migrant Regularization Program

 The Programa Temporal de Regularización Migratoria (PTRM) published on 12 January 2015 in the Diario Oficial de la Federación, is aimed at those foreigners who have made their permanent residence in Mexico but due to 'diverse circumstances' did not regularize their stay in the country and find themselves turning to 'third parties' to perform various procedures, including finding employment.

-The program is aimed at foreign nationals who entered the country before 9 November 2012.
-Foreigners wishing to live and be part of the national life of Mexico, will receive through the PTRM the status of 'temporary resident' by an immigration document that is valid for four years.
-The temporary program will run from 13 January to 18 December 2015.
+The program was aimed at foreign nationals who had entered Mexico before 9 November 2012.
+Eligible applicants could obtain temporary resident status after approval of their application by an immigration document that is valid for four years.
+The program ran from 13 January to 18 December 2015.

 In accordance with the provisions of Articles: 1, 2, 10, 18, 77, 126 and 133 of the Ley de Migración; 1 and 143 of the Reglamento de la Ley de Migración, any foreign national wishing to regularize their immigration status within Mexican territory, under the PTRM will complete the payment of fees for the following: